Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 ### Breeding and quantitative genetics

   For genetics-related packages outside this scope, see the [Phylogenetics CRAN task view](https://cran.r-project.org/web/views/Phylogenetics.html) describing R packages for taxonomy, community ecology (including microbiome work) and of course, phylogenetics.
-In addition, the R package repository [Bionconductor](https://www.bioconductor.org/) provides bioinformatics tools for the processing of high-throughput genomic data. [lmDiallel] provides service functions for analysing data sets obtained from diallel experiments, as described in [Onofri 2020](https://doi.org/10.1007%2Fs00122-020-03716-8).
+In addition, the R package repository [Bionconductor](https://www.bioconductor.org/) provides bioinformatics tools for the processing of high-throughput genomic data. [lmDiallel][] provides service functions for analysing data sets obtained from diallel experiments, as described in [Onofri (2020)](https://doi.org/10.1007%2Fs00122-020-03716-8).

   [plantbreeding][] (available on R-forge: `install.packages("plantbreeding", repos="http://R-Forge.R-project.org")`) provides many convenience functions for working with populations and designs common in plant breeding including dialleles, line testers, augmented trials, the Carolina design, and more. [st4gi][] provides several general functions for genetic improvement of crops.

 #### Linkage mapping & QTL analysis

   There are two notable and long-standing packages: (1) [onemap][], providing MapMaker/EXP like performance and extended functionality, and (2) [qtl][] providing standard functionality for qtl mapping and accessory functions for simulating crosses.
 [ASMap][] is for fast linkage mapping with the algorithm 'MSTmap'.
 [MapRtools][] is provides miscellaneous functions for linkage mapping and exploration.
 A existing linkage map can be visualized with [LinkageMapView][].
 For polyploids, the packages [mappoly][] and [polymapR][] can be used for linkage mapping and the packages [qtlpoly][] and [polyqtlR][] can be used for qtl estimation. [diaQTL][] is for QTL and haplotype analysis of diallel populations (diploid and autotetraploid). [statgenMPP][] can conduct QTL mapping in multi-parent populations.

 #### GWAS

-  Genome-wide association study analysis can be conducted with [statgenGWAS][].
-GWAS models across very large number of SNPs or observations can be estimated with [rMVP][] and [megaLMM][].
-Functions for autotetraploids are provided by [GWASpoly][], and these functions also work in diploid species.
+  Analysis of genome-wide association studies (GWAS) can be conducted with [statgenGWAS][].
+GWAS models for very large number of SNPs or observations can be estimated with [rMVP][] and [megaLMM][], respectively.
+GWAS functionality for autotetraploids are provided by [GWASpoly][], and these functions also work in diploid species.
 [StageWise][] provides functions to conduct a 2-stage GWAS when the underlying phenotypic data are from multiple field trials.
-Variable selection for ultr-large dimensional GWAS data sets can be done with [bravo][], which implements a Bayesian algorith, selection of variables with embedded screening [SVEN](https://arxiv.org/abs/2006.07561).
+Variable selection for ultra-large dimensional GWAS data sets can be done with [bravo][], which implements a Bayesian algorithm, selection of variables with embedded screening,  [SVEN](https://arxiv.org/abs/2006.07561).

 #### Genomic Prediction